Alameda could not keep up with Jefferson, lose 65-54

 Extra Colorado Excessive Faculty Basketball

-This story was created with know-how supplied by Knowledge Skrive.
-Info correct as of publication and can replace as extra information is out there.
+This story was created with know-how offered by Knowledge Skrive.
+Info correct as of publication and can replace as extra knowledge is out there.

 Here are the websites source page where you can get the source link